 Some people in the study experienced side effects, which include eye irritation, a burning sensation in the skin, and skin redness.
 These were slightly less common among those using ivermectin.

 Although these results look spectacular, here are a few things to keep in mind:

-The trials compared ivermectin with a placebo, not another treatment known to be effective against head lice.
+The trials compared ivermectin with a placebo, not another remedy for head lice known to be effective way of treating head lice and nits.
 It makes sense that any treatment with an active ingredient would do better than a lotion with no medication at all.

-Until more is known about side effects and how ivermectin stacks up against other treatments, it seems wise to follow the current guidelines from the American Academy of Pediatrics.
-They call for the use of an over-the-counter product containing permethrin or pyrethrins as a first salvo against head lice.
+Treatment of head lice traditionally calls for the use of an over-the-counter product containing permethrin or pyrethrins as a first salvo against head lice.
 Shampoos and rinses made with these substances generally work well.
 Most treatments for head lice need to be used twice, seven to 10 days apart, along with combing wet hair with a fine-toothed comb to remove nits.
 Some lice are resistant to pyrethrins and permethrin.
 That’s when it makes sense to turn to stronger prescription drugs, such as ivermectin and spinosad (Natroba).